thelang-io/docs.thelang.io/docs/api/buffer.md

 ```

 ## `buffer_Buffer.str()`
-Generates a string representing the object.
+Returns a string representing the object.

 ```the
 fn buffer_Buffer.str () str